A Family Guide to Florida's Emerald Coast

-They say once you get Florida sand between your toes, you will always return.
-So what happens when Florida's Emerald Coast sand gets lodged in your family’s soul?
-You will never want to leave.
+They say that once you get Florida sand between your toes, you'll always return.
+So what happens when sand Florida's Emerald Coast gets lodged in your family’s soul?
+You'll never want to leave.

 Footprints in the Sand

 It’s named Florida's Emerald Coast for its clear, emerald-green water, but this part of Florida’s upper Gulf shoreline could just as well be called the “Sugar Coast” for its soft, sugar-white sands.

 You'll find free beach access along Okaloosa Island and Destin with tin-roofed picnic shelters and boardwalks stretching across swooping dunes.
 In Destin, Henderson Beach State Park offers campgrounds, a playground and a nature trail.